 Here are a few other important details to know.

-- If you get approved, you can receive your loan funds quickly — sometimes within two business days — as a deposit into your U.S. bank account.
+- Potentially fast funding — If you get approved, you can receive your loan funds quickly — sometimes within two business days — as a deposit into your U.S. bank account.

-- To apply, you’ll need to be the “age of majority” in your state (typically 18 years old), a U.S. citizen or permanent resident, and have a Social Security number.
+- Eligibility requirements — To apply, you’ll need to be the “age of majority” in your state (typically 18 years old), a U.S. citizen or permanent resident, and have a Social Security number.

-- You can use the funds for such things as debt consolidation, home renovation, weddings, vacations, recreational vehicles and more.
+- Loan uses — You can use the funds for such things as debt consolidation, home renovation, weddings, vacations, recreational vehicles and more.

-Who a Citizens Bank personal loan is good for
+Who is a Citizens Bank personal loan good for?

 Because personal loans with Citizens Bank come with minimal fees, they’re a great option for many uses.
 They can be especially sensible for debt consolidation, where the alternative may be a loan with an origination fee or a credit card with a balance transfer fee.